FreeRTOS/FreeRTOS/Source/readme.txt

 specific to a particular microcontroller and or compiler.

-+ The FreeRTOS/Source directory contains the three files that are common to every port.
-The kernel is contained within these three files.
++ The FreeRTOS/Source directory contains the three files that are common to every port - list.c, queue.c and tasks.c.
+The kernel is contained within these three files.  croutine.c implements the options co-routine functionality - which is normally only used on very memory limited systems.

 + The FreeRTOS/Source/Portable directory contains the files that are specific to a particular microcontroller and or compiler.